Hayling Ferry: Alternative route

 When the ferry has been closed the only public connection between Hayling Island and the mainland is a single carriageway road linking Northney to Langstone, Havant.
 Particularly in summer this road can become very congested rendering the journey between the bridge and South Hayling (the most populated area) anything from 30 minutes to an hour.
-When the ferry has been closed this has been found to impact businesses on South Hayling.
+When the ferry has been closed this has been found to affect businesses on South Hayling.

 In 1886 there was a proposal to construct a branch off the Havant to Hayling railway line and to cross Langstone Harbour with a 900 ft road and rail swing bridge.

 In 1903 a scheme for a 720 ft Traveller Suspension Bridge conveying a 60 ft by 30 ft suspended car from one side to the other.

 A proposed Millennium project to create a new shared pedestrian and cycle bridge was unsuccessful.

 Connecting services

 There is a bus service on the Portsmouth side however the bus service to the ferry point on the Hayling side ceased in 2004.
-Efforts to re-instate a bus service to the ferry on the Hayling side have taken place at various times and have proved unsuccessful until in July 2018 Havant Councillors approved a £20,000 community bus trial planned to commence shortly thereafter with funding from the Community Infrastructure Levy.
+Efforts to re-instate a bus service to the ferry on the Hayling side have taken place at various times and have proved unsuccessful until in July 2018 Havant councillors approved a £20,000 community bus trial planned to commence shortly thereafter with funding from the Community Infrastructure Levy.
 In September 2018 after months of discussions arrangements have been made for connecting bus services by First Hampshire & Dorset at Eastney and by a twenty seater community bus on Hayling.
 The connecting service on Hayling commenced on 24 September 2018 and the trial is to run for six months.